 BNL updates its list of species that are endangered, threatened, and/or of special concern (see Table 6-1 in Chapter 6) as data from state and federal sources are provided.
-The northern long-eared bat (Myotis septentrionalis) was determined to be a federally threatened species on April 2, 2015 and is the first federally listed species known to be present at the Laboratory.
+The northern long-eared bat (Myotis septentrionalis) is the first federally listed species known to be present at the Laboratory.
 This species is known to utilize the site at least during the summer months, and management options have been established for the protection of this species on site.
-The rusty-patched bumble bee (Bombus affinis) was determined to be federally endangered on January 11, 2017.
-This bee was historically found on Long Island.
-There is a remote chance the bee may still exist on Long Island; therefore, care is taken during pollinator surveys to limit impacts to bumble bees.
+The rusty-patched bumble bee (Bombus affinis) is federally endangered and was historically found on Long Island.
+There is a very remote chance the bee may still exist on Long Island; therefore, care is taken during pollinator surveys to limit impacts to bumble bees.

-State-recognized endangered (E) or threatened (T) species at BNL include: eastern tiger salamander (E), persius duskywing (E), bracken fern (E), crested fringed orchid (E), engelman spikerush (E), dwarf huckleberry (E), whorled loosestrife (E), fireweed (E), prostrate knotweed (E), possum haw (E), Ipecac spurge (E), swamp darter (T), banded sunfish (T), frosted elfin (T), little bluet (T), scarlet bluet (T), pine barrens bluet (T), northern harrier (T), stargrass (T), eastern showy aster (T), and stiff-leaved goldenrod (T).
+State-recognized endangered (E) or threatened (T) species at BNL include: eastern tiger salamander (E), peregrine falcon (E), persius duskywing (E), bracken fern (E), crested fringed orchid (E), engelman spikerush (E), dwarf huckleberry (E), whorled loose-strife (E), prostrate knotweed (E), possum haw (E), Ipecac spurge (E), swamp darter (T), banded sunfish (T), frosted elfin (T), little bluet (T), scarlet bluet (T), pine barrens bluet (T), northern harrier (T), stargrass (T), eastern showy aster (T), and stiff-leaved goldenrod (T).